Martialkouass/SPEECH-TO-SUMMARIZE/README.md

 GPU recommended for faster inference

-Libraries: transformers, torch, textsum, gradio, and whisperthen run:
+Libraries: transformers, torch, textsum, and whisperthen run:

+streamlit run app.py

+Note: This package uses ffmpeg, so it should be installed for this audiorecorder to work properly.

+On Ubuntu/Debian: sudo apt update && sudo apt install ffmpeg On Mac: brew install ffmpeg

 #**Usage**